EllieTheYeen/ellietheyeen.github.io/_posts/2023-10-30-how-to-create-a-blog-with-jekyll.md

 If this is locally you tend to need to install the theme and put it in the `Gemfile`.

 ## How to actually post
 What you do when you want to make a post is create a new file in the _posts folder dated accordingly with and with at least the layout setting filled since otherwise there will be no loaded templates for your post.
-After that you just have to write whatever you want and when you are done you push to the `gh-pages` branch (As of now the main branch seens to work too if set up that way in repository settings) and GitHub will build it for you and update within a few seconds.
+After that you just have to write whatever you want and when you are done you push to the `gh-pages` branch (As of now the main branch seems to work too if set up that way in repository settings) and GitHub will build it for you and update within a few seconds.
 You can use GitHub hooks to have things react to your blog being updated and act accordingly.

 You should know a bit of markdown in order to make posts but that is something that is very easy to learn.
 You have perhaps used a chat service such as Discord which has support for markdown.